scikit-hep/hist/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report
 title: "[BUG] "
-labels: bug
+labels: unverified-bug
-assignees: henryiii, LovelyBuggies

 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

-**To Reproduce**

-A clear and concise description of how this bug occurs.

-**Expected behavior**

-A clear and concise description of what you expected to happen.
+**Steps to reproduce**

+An example that highlights the broken behaviour.
+Include OS and system info if relevant.